Skip to navigation Skip to content

 Post Checks

-Quality checking is recorded on the 'HI Service QC Spreadsheet – template'.
-A new spreadsheet is to be created every month populated with the quality checking results, one by Operations, and one by the Programme area.
+Quality checking is recorded on the 'HI Service QC Spreadsheet - template'.
+Every month Operations and the Programme area each create a new spreadsheet populated with the quality checking results.

-The Process page has information about the spreadsheet.
+The Process page contains details about the spreadsheet.

 Feedback

-After performing the quality check on each work item, the Local Peer Support (LPS) is to provide feedback to the appropriate Service Officer.
+After doing the quality check on each work item, the Local Peer Support (LPS) gives feedback to the appropriate service officer.

 This feedback: